michaelrkn/vpb-preview-dialer/README.md

 Every time you make changes to the code, you'll need to hit the little refresh button on chrome://extensions/ for the extension.
-The only thing about testing is that ideally, we don't actually want to submit the "not home" result that will always happen; I think you can disable submitting by commenting out controls-openvpb.js#16, which is `nextContact.click();`.
+The only thing about testing is that ideally, we don't actually want to submit the "not home" result that will always happen; Disable submitting by commenting out controls-openvpb.js#16, which is `nextContact.click();`.